 Sunday, 20 July 2025

-Subject file THE WORLD OF WORK: Next Generation Technologies
+Subject file THE WORLD OF WORK: Changes in the World of Work

 Ex.
 1: Before watching the video, make sure you know what the following concepts mean.
 Match them with a suitable definition from the list below: